Member Support

 Here at Davis Behavioral Health, we believe that there is power and healing in community.
-For many people with persistent mental health issues, finding an understanding community can be a challenge.
+For many people with persistent mental health issues, our mental health clubhouse program is the answer, finding an understanding community can be a challenge.
 We are proud to partner with Journey House, a mental health clubhouse, to provide a safe community space where members can build friendships, discover pathways to better self-reliance and gain back confidence to live a productive, healthy life.

 Mental illness can make life difficult, but it doesn’t have to prevent people from leading the lives they want.
 With support, guidance and understanding, success is completely possible.
 If you or a loved one are interested in finding a place that fosters positive relationships and builds self-esteem, then consider joining the Davis Behavioral Health Journey House.